apache/spark/README.md

 Many of the example programs print usage help if no params are given.

 ## Running Tests

+Testing first requires [building Spark](#building-spark).
+Once Spark is built, tests can be run using:

+    ./dev/run-tests

 Please see the guidance on how to
 [run all automated tests](https://cwiki.apache.org/confluence/display/SPARK/Contributing+to+Spark#ContributingtoSpark-AutomatedTesting)